Posuza/Online_Enpcrypt_auction_python/README.md

   -Input validation

 ### Contributing
-  We welcome contributions to the Online Auction System!
+  -We welcome contributions to the Online Auction System!
 Here's how you can help:
 ###Fork the Repository
  ```bash
     git clone git@github.com:Posuza/python_auction_project.git